What to do in a boating emergency

 - Navigation aid identification number.

-The Department of Transport is responsible for the provision of cyclone contingency plans for its maritime facilities located in cyclone prone areas.
+The Department of Transport is responsible for the provision of cyclone community information sheet for its maritime facilities located in cyclone prone areas.

 Australian Tsunami Warning Service